University of Pretoria Faculty of Law: Centre for Child Law

+Moot court competitions

 Pretoria University Law Press

-The Pretoria University Law Press (PULP), within the Faculty of Law, publishes and distributes advanced scholarly legal texts in English, Afrikaans, French, Arabic and Portuguese.
+The Pretoria University Law Press (PULP), within the Faculty of Law, publishes and distributes scholarly legal texts in English, Afrikaans, French, Arabic and Portuguese.
 PULP publishes a series of collections of legal documents related to African public law and legal textbooks from other African countries and is a member of the Publishers' association of South Africa.

 Student activities

 Law students participate in the following activities: